na-na-hi/renget/archive/donquijanon.md

 #El changarro de bots by DonQuijAnon

 >ATTENTION: I'm back, but don't expect consistent shilling or new bots, I'll post and make them whenever I can.
-I'm making private all my CAI bots and will not be porting them from now on (DEV HATE), you can still use them, just click on the links below.
+I'm unlisting all my CAI bots and will not be porting them from now on (DEV HATE), you can still use them, just click on the links below.

 My Character hub: https://www.characterhub.org/users/donquijanon Burner for logs, love letters, self cards, death threats, etc: donjuanonwastaken@proton.me